-Course Name : APPLIED THERMODYNAMICS-II
+Course Code : 7G552 Course Name : APPLIED THERMODYNAMICS-II

-Course prerequisites: Basic Thermodynamics
+Course prerequisites : Basic Thermodynamics

-- To gain knowledge on thermodynamic vapour cycle used in thermal power plants. - To become familiar with various boilers, draughts. - To understand functioning of nozzle, its types, and the study of nozzle characteristics and also to provide a sound knowledge on condensers and cooling towers. - To give better understanding on impulse turbines and their performance characteristics. - To give better understanding on reaction turbines and their performance characteristics and also to provide sound knowledge on steam engines.
+- To gain knowledge on thermodynamic vapour cycle used in thermal power plants. - To become familiar with various boilers, draughts. - To understand functioning of nozzle, its types, and the study of nozzle characteristics. - To provide a sound knowledge on condensers and cooling towers. - To give better understanding on impulse and reaction turbines and their performance characteristics.

 - 1. Evaluate the efficiency of steam power plant and recommend efficiency enhancement methods in improving the overall efficiency of the plant. - 2.
 Identify different types of boilers and its working, draughts and can calculate the chimney height for maximum discharge. - 3.
-Evaluate the performance characteristics of steam nozzles and different nozzles used in steam power plants and evaluate the efficiency of steam condensers and the importance of cooling towers requirement in steam power plant. - 4.
-Calculate the performance parameters of impulse turbines and can demonstrate the influence of governing mechanisms in steam power plants. - 5.
-Calculate the performance parameters of reaction turbines and can demonstrate the influence of governing mechanisms in steam power plants and can demonstrate the working of steam engines and to calculate its performance.
+Evaluate the performance characteristics of steam nozzles and different nozzles used in steam power plants. - 4.
+Evaluate the efficiency of steam condensers and the importance of cooling towers requirement in steam power plant. - 5.
+Calculate the performance parameters of turbines and can demonstrate the influence of governing mechanisms in steam power plants.

-BASIC CONCEPTS: Rankine's cycle - Schematic layout, Thermodynamic Analysis, Concept of Mean Temperature of Heat addition, Methods to improve cycle performance - Regeneration - reheating- combined- cycles.
+INTRODUCTION TO STEAM POWER PLANT: Rankine's cycle - Schematic layout, Thermodynamic Analysis, Concept of Mean Temperature of Heat addition, Methods to improve cycle performance - Regeneration - reheating- combined-cycles, Steam engines (elementary treatment).